ptrpfa/ZeroWasteKitchen/README.md

     MONGODB_NAME=<MongoDB database>
     MONGODB_URI=<MongoDB database connection string>
     ```
-    You can get your database connection string using `db.getMongo()` within your Mongo Shell
+    You can get your database connection string using `db.getMongo()` within your Mongo Shell.

 #### Redis Database Setup
 To setup your own Redis database for this project, follow the instructions below: